mooxphp/moox/packages/jobs/README.md

 }
 ```

+Now you can monitor the progress of your job in the Filament UI.

 ## Authorization

-I use Filament Shield instead, so that code is not heavily tested.
+We use Filament Shield instead, so that code is not heavily tested.
 Please leave a feedback, if you struggle.

 If you would like to prevent certain users from accessing your page, you can register a policy: